 M.A., History, Stanford University, 2017

-Elizabeth Jacob is a historian of francophone West Africa, with a focus on histories of gender, labor, and violence.
-She is particularly interested in practices of female militancy in anticolonial and nationalist movements.
-Her research has received grants and fellowships from Stanford's School of Humanities and Sciences, the Center for African Studies, and the French Colonial Historical Society.
+Elizabeth Jacob is a historian of francophone West Africa, focusing on histories of gender, labor, and violence.
+Her dissertation, currently titled "Militant Mothers: Gender, Family, and Politics in Côte d'Ivoire," is a study of the relationship between women's practices of public motherhood and sociopolitical change in Côte d'Ivoire from the late 19th century to the early decades of independence.
+She has received grants and fellowships from Stanford's Center for African Studies, the Europe Center, and the French Colonial Historical Society, among others.
 In academic year 2018-19, she will be conducting archival research in Côte d'Ivoire with the support of a Fulbright-IIE U.S. Student Program Research Grant.